hack4impact-uiuc/kiva-pricing-tool/docs/installation.md

 (venv)$ pip install -r requirements.txt
 ```

 To install Postgres with Homebrew([postgresapp](http://postgresapp.com/) also works).
-If you are using linux, use your linux distributon's package manager to install postgres (*DO THIS IN A NEW TERMINAL*):
+If you are using linux, use your linux distributon's package manager to install postgres (**do this in new terminal**):
 ```
 $ brew install postgresql
 $ brew link postgresql